open-contracting/standard-development-handbook/docs/standard/terminology.md

 Certain tasks are not directly related to the production of the glossary, but are necessary for good coordination:

-- The author informs the terminologist that a new batch of terms is ready for review.
+- The authors inform the terminologists that a new batch of terms is ready for review.
 - The terminologists inform the overseers that new terms should be translated.
 - The overseers inform the SMEs that new terms need to be translated.
 - The overseers inform the proofreaders that the translated terms to be proofread.
 - The overseers manage the permissions for each sheet and give the SMEs and proofreaders the rights to edit the relevant sheets.
 - The overseers inform the publishers that a certain batch of terms is translated, proofread and edited, ready to be pushed to the GitHub repository and Transifex.

+At all stages, every person involved uses ranges or list of term IDs to clearly express what terms need to be processed.